hiperwalk/hiperwalk/docs/install/index.rst

 	systemctl --user restart docker
 	sudo nvidia-ctk config --set nvidia-container-cli.no-cgroups --in-place

-It may be necessary
+It may be necessary to edit the following file and change the value of ``no-cgroups`` to ``false``:

 .. code-block:: shell

 	sudo vi /etc/nvidia-container-runtime/config.toml

-Change the value of no-cgroups to false
+Then, execute:

 .. code-block:: shell

 	sudo systemctl restart docker

 Step 4.
-Test the GPU access
+Test the GPU access:

 .. code-block:: shell